Russell Domingo: As head coach of the Bangladesh Cricket Team

 In December 2022, Domingo resigned as the Bangladesh head coach.
-He informed the BCB of his decision on Tuesday, just two days after Bangladesh's home Test series against India - which the hosts lost 2-0 - ended.
+He informed the BCB of his decision on Tuesday, just two days after Bangladesh's home Test series against India - which the hosts lost 2–0 - ended.

-Coach of the Netherlands national cricket team
+Coach of the Netherlands national team

 In 2023, he was appointed as assistant coach of the Netherlands national cricket team for their South Africa and Zimbabwe tour.

+Coach of Hampshire

+In December 2025, Domingo was appointed as head coach of English county Hampshire for all formats.